🎥 Essential Tips for Cinematic Posters

 Finally, a ripple effect.

 Note: Both this and the previous filters can be used in specific areas.
-To do this, you must select the area with the selection tool on the same layer as the letter and apply the filter.
+To do this, select the area with the selection tool on the same letter layer and apply the filter.

-As a last point, we will address other styles that we can give to typography by combining the aforementioned effects and transformations.
+As a final point, we will address other styles that we can give to typography by combining the aforementioned effects and transformations.

 - GHOST EFFECT -